deutschebank/fluxnova-docs-manual/content/update/rolling-update.md

 A rolling update can be orchestrated in a 2 step process:

 1. Update the Database Schema,
-2. Update the Flowave libraries on all nodes, one by one or in groups.
+2. Update the Fluxnova libraries on all nodes, one by one or in groups.

 _A 3-node cluster is used in this document for illustration.
 Obviously, the procedure can be generalized to a `N`-Node cluster._